brandur/sorg/content/passages-drafts/001-portland.md

-The language has a few problems -- a deep natural aversion to generics and dependency management, an equally powerful love for void pointers (`interface{}`), and a dictator that considers syntax highlighting "juvenile" -- and yet I still find it to be pleasurable and painless to work with.
+The language has a few problems -- a deep natural aversion to generics and dependency management, an equally powerful love for void pointers (`interface{}`), and a dictator that considers syntax highlighting juvenile -- yet I still find it to be pleasurable and painless to work with.
 Compared to the dynamic languages (Ruby, Python, JavaScript, etc.) I like that the code I write isn't so prone to rot, and even compared to my other favorite right now, [Rust][rust], it's relaxing not having to chase a target whose syntax and core libraries never seem to stop moving.
 The code I write today is still best practice a year from now, and my dependencies aren't all pinned to special compiler pragmas and the nightly release channel.

 Go has by far the best (fastest and most problem-free) edit-compile-debug loop of any language, bar none.
 I'm able